maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 secret passphrase into public/private key pair.
 We found existing brainwallets lacking, so we built [WarpWallet](https://keybase.io/warp), a security-enhanced brain wallet implemented as a standalone Web page.
-Here is the system, at a high level (we present a detailed step-by-step checklist below):
+Here is the full algorithm for storing your wealth:

 1. Buy your retirement coins on [Coinbase](https://coinbase.com) or the exchange of your choosing.
+1. Boot up your air-gapped machine (AGM), preferably from a Linux live disk.
+1. Visit [WarpWallet](https://keybase.io/warp) and note the SHA-256 sum in the URL after the redirect
-1. Copy the [WarpWallet HTML](https://keybase.io/warp) to an air-gapped machine.
+1. Copy the HTML to your AGM using a USB-stick.
+1. Run `sha256sum warp.html` and verify that the sum matches the sum you observed in step 3.
+1. Open the HTML as a local file with Chrome or Firefox.
+    1. Test the configuration with a few temporary passphrases and small transfers (see below for more details).
     1. Pick a good passphrase.
-For example: `vicar formal lubbers errata veriest mutton`.
+For example: `vicar formal lubbers errata mutton`.
 More on this later.
-1. Run WarpWallet on the air-gapped machine to convert your passphrase to a public/private key pair.
-Use your email address as your "salt"
+    1. Run the configuration in "production", with your real passphrase.
+Use your email address as your "salt".
+You'll get a public/private key pair out.
-1. Use your phone to scan the public key, and email it to yourself.
+1. Use your phone to scan the public key, and transfer it to your networked machine (via email, for example).
+When scanning, be careful to resize your browser window so that only the public passphrase QR code is visible.
 1. On your networked machine, transfer coin from Coinbase to the WarpWallet-generated address.
 1. Turn off the air-gapped machine.
-1. Leave little notes around your house and office to remind you of what your passphrase is in case you ever forget
+1. Leave little cryptic notes around your house and office to remind you of what your passphrase is in case you ever forget

+To redeem your coin, repeat the process, but transfer over the private key.
+Once you redeem a WarpWallet, never use it again.

 ### Security Analysis

-There are three main attacks an adversary can attempt to steal your coin: (1) infiltrate your machines; (2) break WarpWallet's cryptography; or (3) brute-force your password.
-Let's look at all three.
+There are three main attacks an adversary can attempt to steal your coin: (1) infiltrate your machines; (2) break WarpWallet's cryptography; (3) brute-force your password; or (4) guess your passphrase from your little "reminder" notes.
+Let's look at all four:

 For the first attack, assume the worst case, that the attacker has compromised all three machines.
 An attacker who has compromised your air-gapped machine knows your private key, but has no